GreenNLP/firefox-translations-training/README.md

 TO DO:
 - OpusTrainer: it would be really nice to implement OpusTrainer to specify curriculum training for multilingual models.
 - Download different datasets per language pair, right now it only downloads the same dataset for all language pairs.
-If a dataset doesn't exist for a given language pair, it crashes.
+If a dataset doesn't exist for a given language pair, it creates dummy files.
-- Include OpusFilter
 - Downloading monolingual datasets

 DONE:
 - Vocabulary: when we train a one2many student, it takes the language tags as control symbols so that this are not tokenized.
+- Include OpusFilter

 Not implemented:
 - Multiple teachers or backward models: currenlty only multilingual models can be used, not individual models.